huangyz0918/personal-page-blog/_posts/2019-09-19-notes-shells.md

 ### Improvements in SH

-Indeed, requirements of user are growing fast while the original Bourne Shell cannot meet the them anymore.
+Indeed, requirements of user are growing fast while the original Bourne Shell cannot meet them anymore.

 So developers built a lot of shells that can run in sh-like mode, to more closely emulate that very first sh, though most people tend just to run their shells in the default mode, which provides more power than the minimum sh.